theodoreyong9/YourMinedApp/README.md

 These are not bugs in the architecture.
 They are the visible seam between a kernel that must stay open and a builder space that must stay free.

+## What YourMine actually is

+The profile is not a feature.
+It is the infrastructure.

+Every app on the web today implements its own authentication — its own login, its own user table, its own permission system.
+YourMine collapses all of that into one thing: **the profile is already there**.
+Apps don't authenticate users.
+They receive an identity that already exists, already has a history, already carries its own permissions.

+There is no auth to implement.
+There is no account to create.
+The user arrives with their profile — a cryptographic identity backed by a Solana wallet — and the sphere receives it through `ctx`.

+**Permission is the token.** Not a role, not an access list, not a verified account.
+If you hold YRM, you participate.
+The token is the permission system.

+**Distribution is a prompt.** Any builder can distribute a sphere or a theme by giving a single prompt — by voice, by text, from a phone, from anywhere.
+The recipient doesn't install anything.
+They don't sign up.
+They speak or type, and the sphere appears in their YourMine.

+This is not Web3.
+Web3 replaced trust with ownership.
+YourMine replaces authentication with participation.
+The user doesn't prove who they are — they simply act, and the network receives the action.

+**Web4 = participate without permission.**

 ## Architecture Overview

 ```